dxps/goings/README.md

-# orgon
+# Goings

-Motto: Org On!
-Flow on like the orgone energy.
+Goings is my journey into the isomorphic Go space.